MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 -   Improved field validation to avoid compile-time errors.

--   All sample icons have been replaced with new *generic* icons which are more *verb-based* rather than being copies of the existing activity icons.
+-   All sample icons have been replaced with new *generic* icons, which are more *verb-based* rather than being copies of the existing activity icons.
 You can also resize the icon viewer dialog in the wizard to see more icons at the same time.

 -   The **License Key** feature of Integration Packs has been removed.

 -   The Integration Toolkit no longer includes the binaries for the Windows Installer XML (WiX) Toolset used by the IP Wizard for creating the Windows Installer files within Integration Packs.
 This set of tools is now a prerequisite installation required prior to installing the Toolkit.
-However, if WiX is subsequently uninstalled, the Integration Pack wizard will fail with an error message directing you to download and install WiX.
+However, if WiX is later uninstalled, the Integration Pack wizard will fail with an error message directing you to download and install WiX.
 The Integration Toolkit supports version 3.5 of the WiX Toolset.

 #### Toolkit Integration Packs

 -   Installation limited to Orchestrator systems.

--   Activities detect usage of assemblies not compatible with Orchestrator and prevents loading.
+-   Activities detect usage of assemblies not compatible with Orchestrator and prevent loading.

 -   The Integration Pack for Java-based activities is no longer available.